piukhq/aperture/docs/CONTRIBUTING.md

 - utils - Handy little functions that can be used across multiple components live here to be referenced accordingly.

 # Our Frameworks

-High-level things to know about our use of various frameworks to point you in the right direction.
-This is the part of this guide that is most likely to go stale so lets do our best ot keep it update weh nwe change things.
+High-level things to know about our use of various frameworks that differ from what you might expect.
+This is the part of this guide that is most likely to go stale so lets do our best ot keep it updated when we change things.

+## Typescript

+This was the first large project where Typescript has been used and it probably shows in the immaturity of how we are using Typescript features but its something we are improving upon as we go.

+Some common patterns are are:

+1. We define global types (i.e not just used in one component) in the types folder.
+2. We confirm the types used for component props at the start of a components file.
+3. We use enums for ensuring and centralising global string values only.
+The [global enums file is here](../src/utils/enums.ts)

+Otherwise expect a little variation in how things are done as our thinking in Typescript has evolved.
+The only golden rule we have is to avoid deliberate use of `any` as a type.
+We can normally find something that works instead.

 ## NextJs